Jersey: A proven choice for trusts

 Flexible regulatory and legal environment

 A trust is a Jersey trust where the trust deed states that the trust is to be governed by Jersey law.
-It is not necessary for the trustee of a Jersey trust to be resident in Jersey (although if the trustee is resident elsewhere this may result in trust taxation in another jurisdiction).
+If the trust deed is silent on the governing law then the trust will be a Jersey trust if this is the jurisdiction with the closest connection.
+It is not necessary for the trustee of a Jersey trust to be resident in Jersey (although if the trustee is resident elsewhere this may result in trust taxation in another jurisdiction and different regulatory and legal requirements).

-Trustees are also protected under the Trusts Law in that their liability to a third party arising out of any transaction affecting the trust (save for breach) is limited to the trust property (provided the third party was aware the trustee was acting in that capacity).
+Trustees are also protected under the Trusts (Jersey) Law 1984, in that their liability to a third party arising out of any transaction affecting the trust (save for breach in some circumstances) is limited to the trust property (provided the third party was aware the trustee was acting in that capacity).

 Commercial uses for Jersey trusts include: